 Publishing has come a long way since the days of the “Big Six” entirely dominating the market; now it’s the “Big Five”, with the merging of Penguin and Random House, and independent houses have dramatically risen up through the ranks.
-There are good and bad entities, as with everything, and Inspired Quill – the people who published my books – are more definitely amongst the former.
+There are good and bad ones, as with everything, and Inspired Quill – the people who published my books – are more definitely amongst the former.
 And please believe me, I’d be saying that even if I wasn’t published by them.

 IQ hit its fifth birthday in 2016, and I posed a few questions to its Chief Boxwallah – aka Managing Director – Sara Slack.
 I wanted to share her thoughts with a wider audience, so why not share it in a blog?